return42/sphkerneldoc/doc/books/device-drivers/spi.rst

 a pair of FIFOs connected to dual DMA engines on the other side of the SPI shift register (maximizing throughput).
-Such drivers bridge between whatever bus they sit on (often the platform bus) and SPI, and expose the SPI side of their device as a ``struct spi_master``.
-SPI devices are children of that master, represented as a ``struct spi_device`` and manufactured from ``struct spi_board_info`` descriptors which are usually provided by board-specific initialization code.
-A ``struct spi_driver`` is called a "Protocol Driver", and is bound to a spi_device using normal driver model calls.
+Such drivers bridge between whatever bus they sit on (often the platform bus) and SPI, and expose the SPI side of their device as a :c:type:`struct spi_master`.
+SPI devices are children of that master, represented as a :c:type:`struct spi_device` and manufactured from :c:type:`struct spi_board_info` descriptors which are usually provided by board-specific initialization code.
+A :c:type:`struct spi_driver` is called a "Protocol Driver", and is bound to a spi_device using normal driver model calls.

 The I/O model is a set of queued messages.
-Protocol drivers submit one or more ``struct spi_message`` objects, which are processed and completed asynchronously.
+Protocol drivers submit one or more :c:type:`struct spi_message` objects, which are processed and completed asynchronously.
 (There are synchronous wrappers, however.)
-Messages are built from one or more ``struct spi_transfer`` objects, each of which wraps a full duplex SPI transfer.
+Messages are built from one or more :c:type:`struct spi_transfer` objects, each of which wraps a full duplex SPI transfer.
 A variety of protocol tweaking options are needed, because different chips adopt very different policies for how they use the bits transferred with SPI.